Easement Acquisition

 Notifying Property Owners

-• Once we make a final identification of property that we need to acquire an easement on we will mail every property owner a notice
+• Once we make a final identification of the property upon which we need to acquire an easement we will mail every property owner a notice.

 appraisal icon